dannybauman/30-day-map-challenge-2025/maps/02-lines/bolt-new/README.md

 ## Rating

 **Quality: A-**
-- Concept execution: A+ (perfect circular legend!)
+- Concept execution: A+ (effective circular legend!)
 - Performance: C (sluggish interactions)
-- UI design: A+ (excellent layout and legend)
+- UI design: A+ (clean layout and legend)
 - Reliability: A+ (one-shot success)
 - Legend design: A+ (circular = correct choice)

-**Overall:** Excellent visualization with ideal legend design, held back only by performance issues.
-The circular color wheel is the standout feature - it's both beautiful and conceptually correct for directional data.
+**Overall:** Good visualization with ideal legend design, held back only by performance issues.
+The circular color wheel is the standout feature - it's both clean and conceptually correct for directional data.

 If performance was fixed (using MapLibre GL or deck.gl instead of Leaflet), this would easily be S-tier.